Moesif/moesifdjango/README.md

 update_companies = middleware.update_companies_batch([userA, userB])
 ```

-## Update Subscription

-### Update A Single Subscription
-Create or update a subscription in Moesif.
-The metadata field can store any subscription-related information you wish to keep.
-Only the `subscription_id`, `company_id`, and `status` fields are required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Python API Reference](https://www.moesif.com/docs/api?python#update-a-subscription).
+The `metadata` field can contain any company demographic or other info you want to store.
+Moesif only requires the `company_id` field.
+This method is a convenient helper that calls the Moesif API library.

+For more information, see [Moesif Python API reference](https://www.moesif.com/docs/api?python#update-companies-in-batch).

+### Update Subscription

+#### Update A Single Subscription
+To create or update a subscription in Moesif, use the `update_subscription` method.

 ```python
 middleware = MoesifMiddleware(None)